AI translation platform combining machine learning with human expertise for professional translation

 Live captions in a meeting.
 Whisper or Azure Speech-to-Text feeds DeepL or an LLM, output rendered as captions.
 Realistic end-to-end latency: 800–1,500 ms per language.
 Useful for accessibility and for breaking the language barrier in mixed-language calls.

 Speech-to-speech (interpreted voice).
 ASR → MT → TTS, often with ElevenLabs or Azure Neural for natural voice.
-End-to-end latency 1.5–3 s for high-quality voices, sub-second for streaming TTS — still above human simultaneous-interpreter performance, so you usually keep an interpreter in the loop for high-stakes contexts.
+End-to-end latency 1.5–3 s for high-quality voices, sub-second for streaming TTS, still above a human simultaneous interpreter, so you usually keep an interpreter in the loop for high-stakes contexts.

 Live chat translation.
-Easiest case — a per-message API call to DeepL/Azure with glossary support.
+The easiest case: a per-message API call to DeepL or Azure with glossary support.
 Where it gets tricky is round-tripping (translate inbound, then translate the agent’s reply back) without losing nuance.

 Multilingual voice agents.
-The 2026 wave of voice AI agents (LiveKit, Vapi, Retell) defaults to English; making them multilingual means injecting an MT/STT pipeline alongside the LLM.
+The 2026 wave of voice AI agents (LiveKit, Vapi, Retell) defaults to English; making them multilingual means injecting an MT and STT pipeline alongside the LLM.
 Our team has shipped this stack — see our LiveKit AI agents guide for the architecture.

-Reach for a custom integration when: end-to-end latency must be under 2 s, the translation runs inside your product’s UX, and you control the audio/video pipeline.
-SaaS hosted rooms can’t fit that brief.
+Reach for a custom integration when: end-to-end latency must stay under 2 s, the translation runs inside your product’s experience, and you control the audio/video pipeline.
+Hosted SaaS rooms can’t fit that brief.

 Reference architecture for an in-product translation pipeline

-Whether you’re building captions, dubbing, or a multilingual voice agent, the core pipeline is the same five layers.
+Whether you’re building captions, video dubbing and lip sync, or a multilingual voice agent, the core pipeline is the same five layers.
 Decoupling them is what lets you swap engines without rewriting the product.

 1. Capture & transport.
 WebRTC for browser/mobile real-time, SIP for telephony bridges, RTMP/HLS for broadcast.
-Picking this layer wrong is the single most expensive mistake we see — it’s the only one that’s painful to change later.
+Getting this layer wrong is the single most expensive mistake we see.
+It’s the only one that’s painful to change later.

 2. Speech recognition (ASR).
-Whisper (large-v3) for accuracy, Deepgram or AssemblyAI for streaming, Azure for compliance-heavy environments.
-Word-error rate 5–10% in clean audio, 15–25% in noisy conditions — budget for both.
+Whisper large-v3 or gpt-4o-transcribe for accuracy, Deepgram or AssemblyAI for streaming, Azure for compliance-heavy environments.
+Word-error rate is 5–10% in clean audio, 15–25% in noisy conditions — budget for both.

 4. Text-to-speech (TTS).
 ElevenLabs for natural voice cloning, Azure Neural for compliance, Cartesia or OpenAI for streaming.
-For voice agents, latency is the dominant constraint — below 400 ms per turn is the goal.
+For voice agents, latency dominates — below 400 ms per turn is the goal.

 5. Glossary & QA layer.
 Brand vocabulary, do-not-translate list, post-edit cache.
 This is the layer that turns a generic API into a product.
 Skip it and you ship hallucinations.

-For deeper detail on each layer, see our companion guides: AI simultaneous interpretation, 7 tools for multilingual video calls, and 6 best synthetic voice libraries.
+For deeper detail on each layer, see our companion guides: AI simultaneous interpretation, 7 tools for multilingual video calls, the real-time speech translation architecture course, and 6 best synthetic voice libraries.

 Situation.
-Translinguist needed a video interpreting platform that could handle simultaneous interpretation in 75+ languages, integrate 8,000+ professional interpreters, and support both AI-only and AI+human modes for clients ranging from international conferences to the UK’s National Health Service.
-Off-the-shelf SaaS didn’t cover the multi-vendor MT, dynamic interpreter routing, or the regulatory bar required for public-sector deployment.
+TransLinguist needed a video interpreting platform that could handle simultaneous interpretation across 75+ languages (62 on the core platform), plug in a marketplace of professional interpreters, and support both AI-only and AI-plus-human modes for clients ranging from international conferences to the UK’s National Health Service.
+Off-the-shelf SaaS didn’t cover the multi-vendor MT, dynamic interpreter routing, or the regulatory bar for public-sector deployment — the same build decisions we walk through in our video remote interpreting platform guide.

 What we built.
-A scalable WebRTC + SFU stack with simultaneous-interpretation rooms, AI speech-to-speech translation in 16+ languages, closed captioning in 22 languages, and an interpreter routing engine that matches the right human to the right session in seconds.
-The platform supports simultaneous, consecutive, and AI-only modes, with seamless fallback when a human interpreter joins mid-session.
+A scalable WebRTC + MediaSoup (SFU) stack with simultaneous-interpretation rooms, AI speech-to-speech translation in 16+ languages via Deepgram and neural MT, closed captioning in 22 languages, and an interpreter routing engine that matches the right human to the right session in seconds.
+The platform supports simultaneous, consecutive, and AI-only modes, with clean fallback when a human interpreter joins mid-session.

 Outcome.
-Translinguist now powers $4.2M in annual revenue, delivers 2× ROI within two years, and helps clients grow revenue by up to 1.5×.
+TransLinguist now powers an estimated $4.2M in annual revenue, delivers 2× ROI within two years, cut interpreting costs about 50%, and helps clients grow revenue up to 1.5×.
 It won the UK NHS contract.
-The same architectural patterns — multi-engine MT, ASR rerank, glossary layer, interpreter routing — are what we bring to every translation engagement.
+The same patterns — multi-engine MT, ASR rerank, glossary layer, interpreter routing — are what we bring to every translation engagement.
 Book a 30-minute call if you want to see the architecture diagrams.

 A decision framework — pick a vendor in five questions